rahi251/project-performance-tracker-excel/README.md

 Work-in-progress 🚧

 ## Author
-Built independently by [Your Name], intended to demonstrate data analysis and reporting automation skills in Excel.
+Built independently by Rahul, intended to demonstrate data analysis and reporting automation skills in Excel.

 ## How to Use
 - Open `Waterfall_LivePlan_Corrected.xlsx`